bredelings/BayesianEstimatorSelfing/README.md

 ## Output files

-BAli-Phy write the following output files inside the directory that it creates:
+BAli-Phy writes the following output files inside the directory that it creates:

 | File name | Description |
 | --------- | ----------- |